 Orca were named “whale killers” by Spanish sailors who supposedly would witness the act of them predating on larger cetaceans during the 18th Century (Image Credit; WikiCommons)

 Humans and Our Impacts

 It’s no secret that in the last hundred years mass strandings have increased in number as military and civilian sonar use has increased, but how does this work to cause these tragic events?
 The answer is not as simple as we’d like, due to incomplete data and a number of contributing factors we don’t exactly know how sonar can cause these events.
-These events are thought to cause panic in cetacean who use high pitched sounds to communicate to each other, deep occurring sonar pulses could mimic feeding or distress signals forcing cetaceans to surface quickly.
-We see evidence of this rapid ascension in stranded individuals who often have livers full of nitrogen bubbles when they are found, this causes liver failure and resulted in the Thames Whale dying even after the huge rescue effort as it had strayed far too far from it’s natural environment and had surfaced too quickly.
+These events are thought to cause panic in cetacean who use high pitched sounds to communicate to each other.
+Deep occurring sonar pulses could mimic feeding or distress signals forcing cetaceans to surface quickly.
+We see evidence of this rapid ascension in stranded individuals who often have livers full of gas filled lesions, in addition to the same lesions elsewhere.
+This causes liver failure and often multiple organ failure if the lesions are more widespread throughout the animal’s body.
+Organ failure resulted in the Thames Whale dying even after the huge rescue effort as it had strayed too far from it’s natural environment and had surfaced too quickly.